Tell me a little bit about your background and how you ended up choosing the social media marketing field.

 What would you say was the single most influential factor in your business’ success?

-How can you be reached if someone is interested in your services?
+How can you be reached if someone is interested in continuing the conversation?

 Business3 weeks ago